fishing gear and accessories

 Before you hit the water, you’ll need a fishing license if you’re over 16.
 This license is your ticket to enjoying the sport legally and responsibly.
 Each state has fishing regulations that come with the license, so it’s crucial to familiarize yourself with them.

 In addition to size and bag limits, your fishing license will outline the permitted fishing methods.
-This might include what types of bait and gear you’re allowed to use.
+This might include what bait and gear you’re allowed to use.
 For instance, some areas might restrict the use of live bait or certain types of hooks to protect specific fish species.

 These rules help maintain a balanced ecosystem and ensure that fishing is enjoyable for everyone.